Salem Parkway (North Carolina): Interstate 40 Business

+I-40 Business was established in late 1992, when I-40 was rerouted further south onto the recently opened stretch, which was mostly new construction.
+The business route spanned from exits 1 to 17 during its tenure, traversing between what was then the western outskirts of Winston-Salem and further east into downtown Winston-Salem and what was then mostly south of Kernersville.
+The highway continued to serve the overall area of Winston-Salem as the key east-west corridor for the city.

+Interstate 40 approaching Interstate 40 Business in Colfax in 2013.
+"Primary" access to downtown Winston-Salem has been moved to Exit 198 (I-74).

 Hawthorne Curve

-Since its opening in 1960, the Hawthorne Curve, a 10° S-curve overpass of Hawthorne Road, became an infamous accident-prone location; typically speed related, cars and trucks wrecking against the curve and in some cases jumping the guard rail and falling 35 ft off the overpass.
-Blame for the curve mostly fell on then Winston-Salem Mayor Marshall Kurfees, who is believed to have ordered the curve to protect political allies who owned businesses on Hawthorne Road and First Street.
-Kurfees spent the rest of his life denying the allegation, stating that the engineers designed it while he had no input to the project.
-Over the years, several studies were done and various little fixes were made to improve the situation including a reduced 45 mph speed zone, better guardrails and the installation of blinking lights and flashing warning signs.
+Since its opening in 1960, the Hawthorne Curve, a 10° S-curve overpass of Hawthorne Road, became an infamous accident-prone location; which were usually in relation to the speed of the drivers.
+Cars and trucks would wreck against the curve and, in certain cases, travel along the guardrail and fall 35 ft off the overpass.
+During the time of the construction was the Official Winston-Salem Mayor Marshall Kurfees, who was believed to have ordered the curve to protect political allies who owned businesses on Hawthorne Road and First Street.
+Mayor Kurfees was extensively blamed for the construction of the curve, and he continued to deny the allegations later on during his life, stating that while the engineers designed it, he had totally lacked direct input on the project.
+Over the years, several studies were done, and various little fixes were made to address the occurrences, including the implementation of a reduced 45 mph speed zone, more noticeable guardrails, and the installation of blinking lights and flashing warning signs.
 In January 1998, the first major improvement in 40 years started with the realignment of Hawthorne Curve.
-At a cost of $26 million, construction lasted for two years building a new overpass and reshaping the sharp curve to a more gentle one.
+At a cost of $26 million, construction lasted for two years, building a new overpass and reshaping the sharp curve to a gentler one.
 It was completed seven months early in the middle of 2000.
+As a result of the stretches west of the Curve actually being of current-day Interstate Highway standards; most of the stretch was also heavily upgraded during the 1990s, which included the replacement of the original concrete stretch with asphalt to blend with the then-recently under-reconstruction stretches of I-40 in Clemmons.
+Most of the bridges directly west and east of Downtown Winston-Salem, were either replaced or renovated between the 1990s to mid 2010s.